OceanGlidersCommunity/DepthAverageCurrents_SOP/README.md

 Everyone is welcome to join the SOP at any time.

 ## Community review
-The community review will be opened in early 2022.
+The community review will be opened in mid 2022.

 ### Who is invited to review?
 Constructive feedback by anyone is welcome.